 These four categories are very basic.
 Some sharks do not fit into just one category.
 The lined cat shark (Halaelurus lineatus) have different teeth morphology for each sex.
 The males have smaller teeth in the front of their jaws so they don’t harm the females when grabbing on during courtship (Frederico & Hassall, 1998).
 Dusky sharks (Carcharhinus obscurus), for example, combine broad cutting teeth in their upper jaws with long thin teeth in their lower jaws.
 This makes them ideal for catching fishes, rays, and even smaller sharks.
 Even the great white shark (Carcharodon carcharias) changes teeth morphology as they age.
 When they are young (smaller than 3 meters or so) they have narrow, needle like teeth for catching fish.
 They are often mistaken for mako sharks (Isurus oxyrinchus).
 When they reach maturity, their diet changes towards marine mammals and their teeth change to fit that diet shift.
 They develop the triangular serrated teeth most people associate with the great white; these are the teeth best suited for gouging and cutting prey too large to swallow whole (Stevens, 1997).

 Thanks for checking out the pointy end of our sharks!
 Hopefully you’ve gained a little bit of insight to the live of sharks through their teeth, their habits, and ultimately their stomachs.
 As always, comments and discussion are more than welcome.
 Be sure to stop back on Friday to find out which shark or ray will be the next Featured Species.
+Remember you can make a difference for marine ecosystems by calling your Congress man or woman and tell them that you care about the quality of our waters!
+Sharks, rays, and other marine organisms cannot speak or be represented in Congress.
+They need your voice.
+Get involved and stand up for sharks.

 Featured Image Source